Meet Our Clergy

 Last Fall, he organized an Interfaith Clergy trip to Israel which took 23 clergy from Guilford County to Israel for learning and fellowship and whose long term effects will hopefully be an increase of the social capital among clergy here in Greensboro.

-On November 5, 2009, Rabbi Gutman along with Rev. Mark Sills of FaithAction International, an organization which works primarily with immigrants in Guilford County, were awarded the prestigious NCCJ Brotherhood/Sisterhood Citation Award.
+On November 5, 2009, Rabbi Gutman along with Rev. Mark Sills of FaithAction International, an organization that works primarily with immigrants in Guilford County, was awarded the prestigious NCCJ Brotherhood/Sisterhood Citation Award.

 Contact him at